abdulmanan093/Bankist-landing_page/README.md

 ## Contribution

 This project serves as a project to show off my personal skills.
 I do not accept any contributions like pull requests to this project.
-You are free to fork this project and change it for your own purposes.s
+You are free to fork this project and change it for your own purposes.

 #### Screenshot